 Finally, we can roll up many of these statistics to the group level.
 Below is an example that provides a portion of SIFT output regarding teachers.
 Note the Gutierrez has suspiciously high scores but without spending much more time.
 Cheating?
 Possibly.
 On the other hand, that is the smallest N, so perhaps the teacher just had a group of accelerated students.
 Worthington, on the other hand, also had high scores but had notably shorter times – perhaps the teacher was helping?

 The Story of SIFT

 I started SIFT in 2012.
 Years ago, ASC sold a software program called Scrutiny!
 We had to stop selling it because it did not work on recent versions of Windows, but we still received inquiries for it.
 So I set out to develop a program that could perform the analysis from Scrutiny! (the Bellezza & Bellezza index) but also much more.
-I quickly finished a few collusion indices and planned to publish SIFT in March 2013, as my wife and I were expecting our first child on March 25.
-Alas, he arrived a full month early and all plans went out the window!
+I quickly finished a few collusion indices.
 Then unfortunately I had to spend a few years dealing with the realities of business, wasting hundreds of hours in pointless meetings and other pitfalls.
-I finally set a goal to release SIFT before the second child arrived in July 2016.
-I unfortunately failed at that too, but the delay this time was 3 weeks, not 3 years.
-Whew!
+I finally set a goal to release SIFT in July 2016.

-Version 1.0 of SIFT includes 10 collusion indices (5 probabilistic, 5 descriptive), response time analysis, group level analysis, and much more.
+Version 1.0 of SIFT includes 10 collusion indices (5 probabilistic, 5 descriptive), response time analysis, group level analysis, and much more to aid in the statistical detection of test fraud.
 This is obviously not an exhaustive list of the analyses from the literature, but still far surpasses other options for the practitioner, including the choice to write all your own code.
 Suggestions?
 I’d love to hear them.
-Email me at firstname.lastname@example.org.